na-na-hi/renget/archive/how2playba.md

 ## Shop
 The place where u buy stuff and rub Sora's forehead.
+**The only items that rotate in the shop are the artifacts in the credit store.**

 >Normal shop (or credit shop)
 Buy out the artifacts/OOParts in the normal shop at the bottom every day, until you have a nice stack of 200 of the target item.
 Buy the enhancement stones *only if you need them*.
-Buying the activity reports with credits is kind of bad (as in really bad).
+Buying the activity reports with credits is kind of bad (as in really bad), so don't do that.

 >Eleph shops
 You max out your wife.
 After that?
 You max the alt of your wife (she has an alt right?)